[click on image to start the interactive model, NOTE: CPU intensive]

 Time is used to indicate the flow of information through expressions.

-For example with a+b*c, the multiply is performed before the addition.
+, the multiply is performed before the addition.

-Time flows from * to +.
+Time flows from *

 Concepts that change the direction of time like loops or conditionals do not exist and need to be loop-unrolled or expanded first.